 What are your key takeaways from working on such a serious incident?

 “One of the key takeaways from this incident, for me, was the issues relating to human perspective and how authority and hierarchy can be detrimental if the is a lack of empowerment within the workforce.
 This mainly comes from the decision made by the rig to move forward with operations despite the fact that there were clear signs of problems in the wellbore.

 “One of the main reasons this incident occurred was down to human behavior and communication.
-On April 20th they realised offshore that they had a problem, so they shut down operations for 2.5 hours while they reviewed why they had anomalies in the pressure gauge.
+On April 20th they realized offshore that they had a problem, so they shut down operations for 2.5 hours while they reviewed why they had anomalies in the pressure gauge.
 During normal safe operations, the pressure gauge should be indicating 0 PSI, and on this day, it was sitting at a colossal 1400 PSI.
 They should have ceased the operations at this point to fully investigate and understand the cause, but it was identified during the investigation that a senior engineer had told the crew that he had seen this before, and it was known as the “bladder effect” and it was not a problem – so insisted they continue as planned.

 “Company philosophy, organization, and distance between levels of seniority and positions can contribute to failing the disclosure of human error.
 This has been a common theme we have seen through the investigation of multiple incidents where wrong judgments are not being questioned or picked up by protocol.
 Some are afraid to question authority out of fear being wrong - there are no stupid questions when it comes to life and death.
 It is so important to question colleagues and management decisions if you feel something is wrong because the possible consequences could be catastrophic.